CamperoJose/vox_code_ide/README.md

 **Backend Repository**: [https://github.com/CamperoJose/vox_code](https://github.com/CamperoJose/vox_code)

 Please follow the installation instructions in the backend repository to set up the required server components.

+### 🔐 Security Notes

+- The `.env` file and `credencial.json` are automatically ignored by Git
+- Never commit your actual credentials to the repository
+- Use the `.env.example` file as a template for your configuration
+- Keep your Google Cloud service account credentials secure

 ## 🎮 Usage